odiszapc/stem/README.md

 - REST API (PUT, GET, DELETE)

 #### Use cases
-STEM can be a key component in the following kind of services:
+STEM can be a key component in following types of services:
 - File storage backend
 - Storage for a large amount of small blocks of data
 - Core engine for image hosting
 - Video hosting back-end

-Stem Object Storage will allow you to install as many disks to storage node as you want.
+STEM Object Storage will allow you to install as many disks to storage node as you want.
 Indexes are located in a separate cluster; you don't need to worry about running out of RAM — meta- and binary- clusters can be scaled out separately.

 #### Resources
 Web site: http://stemstorage.org